mehmetartun/CSEN268-F24/README.md

 ## Lecture 11 - Handling Messages with Bloc

 In this part we implement a Notifications Bloc which handles the messages coming into the platform.
-The event handlers correspond to three event types:
+The event handlers correspond to three event types in [notifications_bloc.dart](/lib/blocs/notifications/bloc/notifications_bloc.dart):

 ```dart
     on<NotificationsEvent>((event, emit) {